 TwentyCi released the Q3 data of the market where it suggests, the increase in the number of detached property exchange, was 36 percent.
 The increase in new constructions was 2.5 percent, and on average, the house prices grew 1.9 percent in the year.

 The PropCast’s September Report on house selling shows the demand in Liverpool in L2 increased by 33 percent.
 There are higher chances of getting a buyer in cities Birmingham, Bristol, and Manchester M32, and the greatest demand is in Bristol, BS5 and BS3.
-One of the most difficult places to sell properties in London, the key reasons being unaffordability and shortage.
-Growing cities where property markets are getting buyers easily include Bristol and Birmingham.
+One of the most difficult places to sell property in London, the key reasons being unaffordability and shortage.
+Growing cities where UK property market is getting buyers easily include Bristol and Birmingham.

 In Liverpool, the property rates grew 7.5 percent as per Hometrack records, and in Manchester, it is growing significantly where the demand is more as compared to supply.

-Colliers International found the supply and demand were higher in the residential sector in the city centre where the development of the pipeline, which will include at least 4000 units across 12 developments is expected to be delivered in 2018 to 2022.
+Colliers International found the supply and demand were higher in the residentials sector in the city centre where the development of the pipeline, which will include at least 4000 units across 12 developments is expected to be delivered in 2018 to 2022.
 This development will create at least 11,000 new jobs in the city centre in the sectors- healthcare, technology, and others.
 The generation Z graduates will be the beneficiary of these new positions.
 Currently, there are 70,000 people, who are renting their homes to the budding number of young workers.